german970814/bradleycorp/README.md

 Make sure to set the api.baseURL property to point to your local installation of bradley.corp

+## Iframed Pages

+All iframed pages such as Where To Buy and others are pulled from `src/lib/containers/Pages/iframedPages/`.

+## Hubspot Forms

+All Hubspot forms are being pulled from `src/lib/containers/HubspotForms`.

 ## Styleguide

 See [React Styleguidist](https://react-styleguidist.js.org/)